 Lockheed Martin to help Japan build stealth fighter

-- The new fighter, which is known as the F-3 or F-X and is expected to cost about $40 billion, will replace the F-2.
-Lockheed had proposed a hybrid design based on its F-35 and F-22 jets, but Japan rejected that in favour of a home-grown design.
+- The new fighter, which is known as the F-3 or F-X and is expected to cost about $40 billion, will replace the F-2

 Lockheed will partner with project leader Mitsubishi Heavy Industries (MHI) , Japan’s Ministry of Defence said in press release on Friday, reforming a partnership that developed Japan’s last jet fighter, the F-2, three decades ago.